-It is home for about 100 trillion good bacteria who aim to protect their home, aka our bodies.
+It is home to about 100 trillion good bacteria who aim to protect their home, aka our bodies.

 These good bacteria thrive on fibers so that they can fight better against outside bacteria and viruses.

-Therefore, consuming fiber supplements boosts your immune system, decreases the risk of various illnesses and supports brain health.
+Therefore, consuming supplements boost your immune system, decreases the risk of various illnesses, and supports brain health.